Footprints Floors: Preparing for Economic Downturn

 Why Footprints Floors is the Right Investment

-Footprints Floors is an affordable investment in a turnkey business with low overhead and plenty of support.
+Footprints Floors is an affordable investment in a turnkey business with low overhead expenses and plenty of support.
 An investment positions you in the sweet spot of the home services niche.

 But why Footprints and not some other flooring franchise?
 That comes down to our low financial investment and unique franchise business model.